froggy-app/lilypad/README.md

 npm publish
 ```

-Sometimes files can remain in the `dist` folder after deleting them and rolling
-up.
-To fix this, I find it's a good practice to delete the `dist` folder before
-running rollup.

 ### Using Storybook

 Storybook is a great way to preview components.
 You can run storybook using the